PolITiGenomics

 April 12th, 2010 dd Posted in genomics No Comments »

-Just wanted to let everyone know that The Genome Center is now on Facebook and Twitter.
+Just wanted to let everyone know that is now on and .
 So become a fan a listen to our tweets (immediately after typing that sentence I got the overwhelming feeling that I am an old dork who uses hipster jargon to try to sound cool).

 Sing like a bird